udippant/base-drafts/draft-ietf-quic-transport.md

 The client validates that the negotiated_version is included in the supported_versions list and - if version negotiation was performed - that it would have selected the negotiated version.
-A client MUST terminate the connection with a VERSION_NEGOTIATION_ERROR error code if the current QUIC version is not listed in the supported_versions list.
+A client MUST terminate the connection with a VERSION_NEGOTIATION_ERROR error code if the current QWIK version is not listed in the supported_versions list.
 A client MUST terminate with a VERSION_NEGOTIATION_ERROR error code if version negotiation occurred but it would have selected a different version based on the value of the supported_versions list.

-When an endpoint accepts multiple QUIC versions, it can potentially interpret transport parameters as they are defined by any of the QUIC versions it supports.
-The version field in the QUIC packet header is authenticated using transport parameters.
-The position and the format of the version fields in transport parameters MUST either be identical across different QUIC versions, or be unambiguously different to ensure no confusion about their interpretation.
+When an endpoint accepts multiple QWIK versions, it can potentially interpret transport parameters as they are defined by any of the QWIK versions it supports.
+The version field in the QWIK packet header is authenticated using transport parameters.
+The position and the format of the version fields in transport parameters MUST either be identical across different QWIK versions, or be unambiguously different to ensure no confusion about their interpretation.
 One way that a new format could be introduced is to define a TLS extension with a different codepoint.